gingerpayments/python-libmt94x/CONTRIBUTING.rst

   checks).

-Note that libmt94x uses the git-flow development workflow, so our integration branch is develop and new features are developed in feature branches.
+Note that libmt94x uses the git-flow development workflow, so our integration branch is develop and new features are developed in feature branches and merged into develop using pull requests.